Sergeantsville Inn: A NJ Restaurant Review

 The Inn is on the northwest corner of the intersection.
 There is a good-sized parking lot across the street on the southwest side.

-The Sergeantsville Inn is open six days/week:
+The Sergeantsville Inn is open seven days/week for dinner.

 How Do We Review (analyze) Restaurants?